 *Locations within blue area are the Town of Monument Water District.
 Locations in gray are within the city limits of Monument and are considered outside the Town of Monument Water District.

-WATER OPERATIONS DIVISION accounts for the activities related to water well development and extraction, water treatment, water transportation systems and for the repair and maintenance of such facilities.
+The Water Operations Division is responsible for the activities related to water well development and extraction, water treatment, water transportation systems and for the repair and maintenance of such facilities.
 Drinking water services include raw water development and treatment, treated storage, water distribution and water sales.
 This division is responsible for daily operations, maintenance, long-term asset management, infrastructure upgrades and expansions and all associated activities such as system planning, engineering and administration.

 Maintain constant vigilance and contact with the State of Colorado Water Quality Control Division to ensure compliance with all current Colorado Primary and Secondary Drinking Water Regulations.